WhitmanSWDesignSpring2017/Tic-Tac-Toe-Game/README.md

 # TicTacToe
-AI TicTacToe
+Using Artificial Intelligence

-Final files are in the main directory.

-We have created a preferredMoves heuristic as well as a defend and win heuristic.
+Final program is in the main directory.
+Reflection is also in the directory.
+We have created a Preferred-Moves heuristic as well as a NearlyWonBy heuristic which help defend and attack.